Our curriculum intent for every child

 Assessment and Monitoring Children’s Progress

 Children are encouraged to read regularly at home and to develop spellings and multiplication tables knowledge.
-Children are set homework through a range of online platforms such as TTRockstars, MyMaths, PurpleMash and Espresso as well written work.
-Each term they will be asked to complete a take home task, which is an extended piece of work, as an opportunity for them to consolidate class learning in their own creative style.
+Children are set homework through a range of online platforms such as TTRockstars, MyMaths, PurpleMash and Discovery Education as well written work.
+Each term they will be asked to complete a ‘take home’ task, which is an extended piece of work, as an opportunity for them to consolidate class learning in their own creative style.

 Extra Curricular Activities

 We encourage the children to participate in activities outside school hours to extend their experiences.
-School staff and specialist coaches provide a variety of activities which relate to the development of sporting and creative skills.
+School staff and specialist provision provide a variety of activities.

 Still Want To Know More?